 The complex correlation coefficient r = 0.80 and the adjusted R2 = 0.603 indicated that the dependent variable (total score of quality of life) of the stepwise fitting multiple linear regression equation could be explained by the independent variables (fatigue and cognition) by 60.3%.
 According to the standard regression coefficient, Table 7 shows that the factors affecting the quality of life of patients with CRC chemotherapy included total score of CRF and total score of FACT-Cog.
-Linear regression equations can be established according to the following model, with X1 representing the total score of CRF, X2 representing the total score of FACT-Cog: Y = 4.923 - 0.585 X1 + 0.375 X2, and the CRF score has a greater impact on quality of life than FACT-Cog score variables had a descending effect on quality of life.
-The collinearity diagnosis results showed that all variables had variance inflation factor (VIF) < 10, and there was no collinearity, therefore, it is of practical significance to establish the corresponding linear regression model.
+Linear regression equation can be established according to the following model, with X1 representing the total score of CRF and X2 representing the total score of FACT-Cog: Y = 4.923 - 0.585 X1 + 0.375 X2, and the CRF score has a greater impact on quality of life than FACT-Cog score variables had a descending effect on quality of life.
+The collinearity diagnosis results showed that all variables had a variance inflation factor (VIF) < 10, and there was no collinearity; therefore, it is of practical significance to establish the corresponding linear regression model.
 VIF is a common measure for judging the severity of multicollinearity in multiple linear regression models.
 Usually, 10 is taken as the judgment boundary.
 When VIF < 10, there is no multicollinearity.

 DISCUSSION

 CRC has high clinical morbidity.
 With improvement in medical understanding, its fatality rate has decreased year by year.
 In recent years, people’s health awareness has been gradually enhanced, but due to the neglect of early screening of CRC, often the best time for diagnosis and treatment is missed, resulting in adverse effects on recovery[14].
 Patients with CRC generally need chemotherapy to inhibit the growth of cancer cells, and most patients with chemotherapy are accompanied by CRF.
-In addition to less exercise, bed rest, chemotherapy and other internal and external factors, patients often appear with anxiety, depression and other negative emotions and varying degrees of cognitive impairment.
+In addition to less exercise, bed rest, chemotherapy, and other internal and external factors, patients often appear with anxiety, depression, and other negative emotions and varying degrees of cognitive impairment.
 If the above factors are not effectively resolved or controlled, the cognitive level and quality of life of patients continue to decline, and even aggravate the condition of the patients, forming a vicious cycle.
-Studies have shown that exercise and psychological intervention could promote the improvement of quality of life in cancer patients[15], and exercise combined with psychotherapy may be an effective intervention to improve CRF in patients with colorectal cancer undergoing chemotherapy.
+Studies have shown that exercise and psychological intervention could promote the improvement of quality of life in cancer patients[15], and exercise combined with psychotherapy may be an effective intervention to improve CRF in patients with CRC undergoing chemotherapy.

-CBT focuses on the relationships between thought, feeling and behavior, with the goal of reducing stress and fatigue, thereby improving the quality of life of patients.
+CBT focuses on the relationships between thought, feeling, and behavior, with the goal of reducing stress and fatigue, thereby improving the quality of life of patients.
 Fitness Qigong Baduanjin, a Chinese traditional Qigong exercise that focuses on a mind-body integration, is considered to be an effective exercise in promoting health.
-Numerous studies have shown that Baduanjin exercise could effectively relieve physical pain, improve physical function, relieve negative emotions such as anxiety and depression, and also has a very good effect on the improvement of cognitive function.
+Numerous studies have shown that Baduanjin exercise could effectively relieve physical pain, improve physical function, relieve negative emotions such as anxiety and depression, and have a very good effect on the improvement of cognitive function.
 It is an effective adjunctive rehabilitation method for cognitive and psychological diseases, and is widely used in clinical practice[16].
 A randomized controlled trial has shown that CBT combined with exercise can improve fatigue, sleep disturbance, anxiety, and depression in breast cancer patients[17].